 Public interest disclosures

-The Authority is committed to protecting staff that make public interest disclosures.
-The Authority ensured that staff are aware of their responsibilities under the PID Act by hosting training covering PIDs and how and to whom disclosures can be made.
-The Authority has its own guidelines for PID and also a PID Internal Reporting Policy available to all Authority staff.
+The WPCA is committed to protecting staff who make public interest disclosures.
+The WPCA ensured that staff are aware of their responsibilities under the PID Act by hosting training covering PIDs on how and to whom disclosures can be made.
+The WPCA has its own guidelines for PID and a PID Internal Reporting Policy available to all staff.

 The PID Act, section 31, requires each public authority to report on its obligations under the Act.
-In accordance with section 31 of the Act and clause 4 of the Public Interest Disclosures Regulation 2011, the Authority confirms that there were no public interest disclosures for the reporting period 1 July 2020 to 30 June 2021
+In accordance with section 31 of the Act and clause 4 of the Public Interest Disclosures Regulation 2011, the WPCA confirms there were no public interest disclosures for the reporting period 1 July 2021 to 30 June 2022.

 Privacy and Personal Information Protection Act 1998

-In compliance with the provisions of the PPIP Act, the Authority has a published Privacy Management Plan.
+In compliance with the PPIP Act, the Authority has a published Privacy Management Plan.

 The Authority reports that no internal reviews were conducted by or on behalf of the Authority under the PPIP Act during this financial reporting year period.

-During the reporting period, NSW Treasury and its outsourced service provider GovConnect, provided information technology services to the Authority, which included cyber security training, processes, procedures, controls and oversight.
-In agreement with Cyber Security NSW, NSW Treasury’s Attestation on the NSW Cyber Security core requirements forms the basis of the Authority’s Attestation.
-See Appendix B.
+During the reporting period, the Department of Premier and Cabinet and its outsourced service provider the Department of Customer Service, provided information technology services to WPCA, which included cyber security training, processes, procedures, risk and controls and oversight.
+Refer to Appendix B for the WPCA’s attestation on the NSW Cyber Security core requirements.

 Government Information (Public Access) Act 2009